SumikaNya

 - JWT_SECRET=xxxxx

-# Whether to enable encryption-related configurations, the default is false and empty, if encryption is needed, refer to the official configuration documentation
+# Whether to enable encryption-related configurations, the default here is false and empty, if encryption is needed, refer to the official configuration documentation

 - ENCRYPT_ENABLE=false